 15 Turkey Safety Tips Every Traveler should know

 Turkey is one of the most favourite tourist destinations.
 No wonder why it gets huge numbers of tourists each year.
 The country ensures a warm welcome and hassle-free holiday for all visitors.
 However, it is important to have some safety measures in your mind at all times to protect you from landing up in any sort of scam in Turkey.

 To assist you with the same, I have a list of tips to travel safely in Turkey:

 - Don’t indulge in unnecessary conversations: You will feel elated at first to have so many people talking to you in Turkey owing to their friendly nature.
-But do keep in mind to not talk to strangers who try to unnecessarily indulge you into meaningless conversations.
+But do keep in mind to not talk to strangers who try to unnecessarily indulge you in meaningless conversations.

 - Always keep some coins: In Turkey, you have got to pay a Lira for using any public toilets.
 Hence always keep the change ready so that you don’t have to roam around asking for it from strangers.
-Carry your own toilet paper because you might possibly not find it at public toilets.
+Carry your own toilet paper because you might possibly not find it in public toilets.

 - Be aware of scams around the bazaars: You will find many people trying to sell you perfumes or cosmetics outside the Bazaars at extremely low prices.
 Totally AVOID them.
 They are selling nothing but FAKE products.

 - Stay in public places: Avoid areas where you don’t expect to see tourists or other people.
 Turkey is relatively safer when you are in public places.